melroy89/gitlab-deployer/README.md

 ### Setup GitLab Artifact Deployer

-You now need to set several environment variables, you can use the `.env` file.
+You need to set some settings using environment variables, for that we use the `.env` file.
+You can use the `.env.example` file as template.

 ```sh
 cp .env.example .env
 ```

-Adapt the `.env` file to your settings.
+Adapt the `.env` file to your settings for the `GITLAB_SECRET_TOKEN`, see the section below "Adding Webhook".
+As long as this token will match the token you will give it during the webhook setup, everything should be fine.

 In production we use Docker, see [docker-compose.yml](docker-compose.yml) file to start the Docker container leveraging Docker Compose.
 It's advised to run the service behind a reverse proxy (eg. Nginx).